SachinCoder1/LearnRustThroughNotes/README.md

-# Rust Notes
+# Rust Notes with Interview Questions
-This repository serves as a personal knowledge base, documenting the journey from beginner to advanced Rustacean, and is intended as a quick reference guide for Rust concepts
+This repository serves as a personal knowledge base, documenting the journey from beginner to advanced Rustacean, and is intended as a quick reference guide for Rust concepts.
+This Repo Also Contains Potential **Interview Questions**

 ## Basics of Rust
 Basics of rust contains topics like variables, rust definition, syntax, etc.